nicolasdespres/hunittest/README.rst

 |hunittest| is a user friendly command line interface for unittest_.
 It is to unittest what htop is to top.
 Just a nicer command line interface.
-It does not add or change anything of unittest_ module API.
+It does not add or change anything to unittest_ module API.

 Features
 ========